When was the book of Acts written, and what difference does it make?

 The fact that Acts makes no mention of the fall of Jerusalem (which happened in A.D.
 70) or the death of Paul (somewhere between 62 and 67) leads us to conclude that these events hadn’t happened yet.

-Similarly, Acts also contains information which would be rather anachronistic if the account was written much later than A.D.
-62. For instance,
+Another important factor is that Acts also contains information which would be rather anachronistic if the account was written much later than A.D.
+62.

 For instance, details in Acts indicate that Judaism is still considered a legal religion, which was not the case after a failed attempt by the Jews to remove themselves from Roman rule in A.D.
 66. The “Great Revolt” of this time period is what led to the destruction of the Temple and Jewish religious/political life in A.D.
 70.